The Cambridge/Homerton Research and

 The Jacqueline Wilson Award

 Established in 2010 in recognition of the high quality research in children’s literature at the Faculty of Education and Homerton College, this award for an outstanding Master’s thesis has been made possible through a generous donation by Jacqueline Wilson, one of the most popular children's books writers in the UK.
-Previous winners include Clementine Beauvais (2010) and Susan Tan (2011).
-Nominations for this year's award will be made in due course, whilst the ceremony itself will take place in December.
+The winner of the 2014 award was Annabel Leigh.
+For winners since then, please see the 'News' section above.

 The Child and the Book Conference